Switching off the simple way

 Phones can have a huge impact on our relationships, as well as our mental health.
 Happiful explores the impact of phubbing on our love lives.

 Although none of the above tips are groundbreaking, since being back from holiday, I feel more relaxed, happy, content and closer to my family.
 Why not try and switch off your anxiety and enjoy the simple things more?

 Ask yourself these questions if you find yourself slipping back:

-- Is it better that I relax and unwind and reply when I am fresh and at my best?
+2. Is it better that I relax and unwind first, then reply when I am fresh and at my best?

-- Are my children enjoying me listening them more?
+4. Are my children enjoying me listening to them more?

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.